 Of course, even more devastating, would be anyone that you know personally – which most of us have.

 What is pancreatic cancer and what does it mean to Alex Trebek?

-Although there are a few forms of pancreatic cancer, the most common is adenocarcinoma, and unfortunately it is the most aggressive.
-The pancreas is an organ that lies behind the stomach in the upper mid abdomen.
+Although there are a few forms of pancreatic cancer, the most common is adenocarcinoma, and unfortunately, it is the most aggressive.
+The pancreas is an organ that lies behind the stomach in the upper mid-abdomen.
 The pancreas makes digestive enzymes that help you break down your food.
-It also makes insulin that regulates your blood sugar as well as other important hormones.
+It also makes the insulin that regulates your blood sugar as well as other important hormones.

 Pancreatic cancer often presents with vague symptoms which is why it is often not diagnosed in an early stage.
 Like in Alex’s case, it is not found until it is advanced leaving no good treatment options.

 - Jaundice – yellowing of the eyes and skin (usually a late symptom)

 - Loss of appetite and eventual weight loss

 - Upper abdominal pain and/or upper back pain

 - Diarrhea with greasy stools